A Ubiquity Small Business 401(k) enables:

 Find the right plan for your small business in just a few clicks.

-The Savings Incentive Match Plan for Employees (SIMPLE) is a type of Individual Retirement Account (IRA), much like the 401k retirement savings account.
-Typically, a 401k offers a broader range of investment options than a SIMPLE IRA.
+The Savings Incentive Match Plan for Employees (SIMPLE) is a type of Individual Retirement Account (IRA).
+Typically a 401(k) retirement savings account offers a broader range of investment options than a SIMPLE IRA.
 Here are some other key differences:

 For employers and employees 49 and under: